DoritosLover1/PasswordHolder/README.md

 ![image](https://github.com/user-attachments/assets/f6e0cd03-b1d9-4661-97d5-03c63204b9ad)
 ![image](https://github.com/user-attachments/assets/adccd679-bf54-4295-bba5-ea2a78efea06)

+## Upcoming Updates
+1. 🔐 Each data will be encrypted.
+2. 📜 Any kind of text file will be editable.

 ## 📜 License
-There is a no license about this project.
+There is no license.

 ## 🤝 Contributing
 Pull requests are welcome!